seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 RESOLVED at `cur`**, so on a waiting row it counts the outcome of an entry production would not have taken, and its `R` pairs an anchored `rr` with a barrier pair measured somewhere else.
-The decision is right for the substituted arms and wrong for the production one, and the repair is a SECOND arm rather than a moved leg (TZ-35, §10). **Every `--target` figure standing in this map was taken on the single-pass instrument and predates TZ-33**; the next dispatch is not comparable to them until that arm exists.
+The decision is right for the substituted arms and wrong for the production one, and the repair is a SECOND arm rather than a moved leg. **TZ-36 built it.** `prod_anchor` is ADDITIVE — `stop`, `dist`, `b_log` and the `E`-based first-touch resolution are byte-identical, so every arm already measured keeps its numbers — and it computes its own levels and calls the resolver a second time: entry at the anchor, stop at the anchored `inv.price`, target the same 90-day extremum, plus a FILL GATE, because an arm admitted at the anchor and resolved from `cur` counts trades production would not have taken while an arm resolved at the anchor with no fill gate counts trades that were never entered — both are fictions and only the pair repairs it.
+The window runs from the fill hour to the SAME horizon end, since lengthening it would move the one quantity every standing result is truncated by (§3.10a D3), and a fifth outcome class `unfilled` is counted apart from «никуда». `Ω` is taken over FILLED setups only, with `P(unfilled)` and `P(никуда | filled)` beside it, and the bar is `1 / RR_MIN` read from `index.html` at run time (inv.
+65). **Every `--target` figure standing in this map was taken on the single-pass instrument and predates TZ-33, and no figure exists for the new arm at all**: that reading is a `backtest_bench.yml` dispatch, and TZ-36 correctly built the arm, self-tested it offline and forecast nothing about what it will say (§10, inv.
+44).

 **Since TZ-30 the failing set has ONE definition site — `HARD_CLASSES` — and two readers.**
 `verify_against_live` decides the exit code from it and the module-level `target_gate`